FreeCAD/DevelopersHandbook/roadmap/rationale.md

 The FPA was formed to protect the FreeCAD project and encourage its growth.
 The FPA has started receiving donations.
 Deploying those funds well is becoming a challenge itself.

 Ondsel was formed as an open-core public benefit corporation building around the FreeCAD project.
-As a commercial enterprise, they have a strong need for predictabiilty in the development process and project goals.
+As a commercial enterprise, they have a strong need for predictability in the development process and project goals.

 Interest by commercial users to deploy FreeCAD in production environments is increasing.